hashicorp/terraform-provider-google/website/docs/r/compute_image.html.markdown

   not deprecated.
 The name of the image family must comply with RFC1035.

-* `guest_os_features` -
-  (Optional)
-  A list of features to enable on the guest operating system.
-  Applicable only for bootable images.
-Structure is documented below.

 * `labels` -
   (Optional)
   Labels to apply to this Image.